sebastienroy/shutter_speed_tester/Development/05_Documentation/BuildManual.md

   - Battery adapter, KF2510, the Vcc wire passing by the power switch
   - Phototransistor, KF2510
   - Light source LED, KF2510
+- System assembly and test
+  - Plug the Arduino board
+  - Connect the LCD display
+  - Connect the light source LED
+  - Connect the phototransistor
+  - Connect the battery adapter and the switch
+  - Connect the Arduino on the computer, and upload the code
+  - Adjust the display contrast
+  - Test the behaviour : states, measured value
+  - Unplug from computer, connect to a battery
+  - Switch on, test the behaviour
 - 3D print all the case pieces
+  - Remove all the adhesion layer
+  - Check that all the pieces fit together, pay special attention on reset button and light souce LED blocking part.
+- Sensor assembly
+  - Insert the phototransitor in its dedicated hole and screw the cover
+- Front panel assembly
+  - Insert the reset button
   - Screw PCB and LCD on the front panel, connect them together
-  - Don't forget the reset button
-  - If development step 8 has NOT been developped, identify the I2C address of the LCD display using the I2C scanner, and adapt if needed the shutter speed tester code
-  - Upload the shutter speed tester code on the Arduino
-  - Connect the LED and the phototransistor, and check that all is functional
+  - Insert power switch in the front panel, and connect it to the PCB and the battery adapter
-- Assembly of the casing
+- Case body assembly
-  - Insert the LED in the case body, and block it using the piece printed for that usage
+  - Insert the light source LED in the case body, and block it using the piece printed for that usage
-  - Insert the phototransitor on its case and screw the cover
-  - Insert the Power switch in the front panel, and connect it to the PCB and the battery adapter
+  - Connect all the wires
-  - Screw the front panel on the body
+  - Screw the front panel on the case body
-  - block the sensor wire on the body
+  - Block the sensor wire on the body
+- Assembly of the rear panel
   - Screw the battery cage back on the rear panel
   - Screw the rear panel on the body
+- Final test with a battery